elliotttrio/covid-common-crawl/README.md

 # Extracting Covid-19 Economic Impact Using Common Crawl

-**Task:** With this coding exercise, I was asked to extract 1,000 URLs from the 2020 archives of Common Crawler that discusses or are relevant to Covid-19 economic impact.
+**Task:** With this coding exercise, I was asked to extract 1,000 URLs from the 2020 archives of Common Crawl that discusses or are relevant to Covid-19 economic impact.

 As stated in the prompt, there is an ambiguous exercise that can be approached in many ways.
 To not be overwhelmed by the possibilities, I first created an outline of how to attack this large dataset.